How is Pennsylvania’s Medicaid Transfer Penalty Calculated in 2025?

-The Pennsylvania Department of Human Services released its 2024 “MA LTC Eligibility Fact Sheet” which sets forth various inflation adjusted numbers that are used to determine when an applicant is eligible (and ineligible) for Medicaid long-term care benefits.
-In addition to the usual inflation adjustments, we have a surprise with the 2024 Medicaid numbers, specifically with the 2024 transfer penalty divisor.
+The Pennsylvania Department of Human Services released its 2025 “MA LTC Eligibility Fact Sheet” which sets forth various inflation adjusted numbers that are used to determine when an applicant is eligible (and ineligible) for Medicaid long-term care benefits.
+In addition to the usual inflation adjustments, they have released the 2025 transfer penalty divisor.

-The daily transfer penalty divisor was not increased in 2024 to reflect rising costs of nursing home care but was instead decreased for the second year in a row despite headlines of inflation across other sectors of our economy.
-The transfer penalty will be $379.65/day for applications filed in 2024, down from $423.11/day for applications filed in 2023.
-The 2022 daily penalty divisor was $482.50/day.
+The daily transfer penalty divisor was increased in 2025 to reflect rising costs of nursing home care the transfer penalty is $399.80/day for applications filed in 2025.

 With widespread reports of inflation across all sectors of the economy, this year’s revision comes as a surprise and has left some elder law attorneys wondering exactly how the daily transfer penalty is calculated.
 Seeing the average cost of nursing home care reduced two years in a row is doubly surprising.